xkortex/Siraj_Chatbot_Challenge/README.md

 ##### If you want to suppress some of the TF notifications and the progbars, you can append ` 2> /dev/null` to redirect that junk.

+### Note on Challenge 2: Two Supporting Facts
+There are actually two challenges that came with the Q/A task, the single supporting fact, and the double supporting facts.
+The former is pretty easy to knock out of the park, while the latter has proven quite stubborn.
+I was able to get >95% training accuracy but only 35-40% validation accuracy, a surefire sign of overfitting.
+I tried some clever hacks with the network but I was not able to improve results.
+The authors claim that they aced the two supporting fact problem, but the Keras code as provided seems to fall short.
+Meh.

 # Network Improvements:

 Here are some improvements I made to the demo network:
 ### Bidirectional LSTM
 The single forward-pass LSTM was converted to bidirectional layer with the Bidirectional wrapper.
 Yuuuuuge improvement on double-context task - 84.7% (training acc) after 260 epochs with single, improved to 90% after only 110 epochs with bidirectional.
 Nice!
 Asymptoted to 95% after about 150 epochs.
+However, I later realized these figures were pretty misleading, as the validation was not keeping pace with the training accuracy.

-The Single-context task got to 90% after 60 vs 85 epochs, modest improvement.
+ The Single-context task got to 90% validation accuracy after 60 vs 85 epochs, modest improvement.

 ### Time-Distributed Dense
 Adding a TDD layer before the LSTM gave an additional jump in terms of training time and overall accuracy, reaching 95% valacc after 65 epochs on single-context (with default 32 nodes).